bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:57:09

-No, so any PrevOut links to any UTXO that has the same script pubkey and the same amount.
+No, so any PrevOut links to any UTXO that has the same ScriptPubKey and the same amount.

 Speaker 0: 00:57:17